zonca/zonca.dev/posts/2019-02-22-jetstream_kubernetes_kubespray_282.md

 ---
+aliases:
+- /2019/02/jetstream_kubernetes_kubespray_282
+categories:
+- kubernetes
+- kubespray
+- jetstream
+date: 2019-02-22 18:00
 layout: post
+slug: kubernetes-jupyterhub-jetstream-kubespray
 title: Deploy Kubernetes with Kubespray 2.8.2 and JupyterHub with helm recipe 0.8 on Jetstream
-date: 2019-02-22 18:00
-categories: [kubernetes, kubespray, jetstream]
-slug: kubernetes-jupyterhub-jetstream-kubespray

 ---

 **This tutorial is obsolete, check the [updated version of the tutorial](https://zonca.dev/2020/06/kubernetes-jetstream-kubespray.html)**